By Philip J. Kavesh, J.D., LL.M. (Taxation), CFP®, ChFC, California State Bar Certified Specialist in Estate Planning, Trust & Probate Law

 Dealing properly with employees is yet another key challenge to running a smooth-operating practice.
 And, once again, this is the kind of stuff we never learn in law school or any other continuing education course.
 Unfortunately, I have made all of the following mistakes and have had to learn the hard way.
-By reading this article, I hope that you will now be adequately warned and can hopefully avoid making the same mistakes or even able to rehabilitate your challenging employees.
+By reading this article, I hope that you will now be adequately warned and can hopefully either avoid making the same mistakes or even able to rehabilitate your challenging employees.

 Mistake #1: Quick to Hire, Slow to Fire